 In my research, I read that it was pretty easy to catch a bus from the airport and take it straight into the city.
 In front of the bus stop is a machine where you can buy tickets, and a short term ticket costs €2.
 We bought our tickets only to find out that buses were free on Sundays.
 Keep that in mind for your trip!

 There is only one hostel in Luxembourg City, and it’s actually a pretty nice one: Luxembourg Youth Hostel.
 It is HUGE, and looks more like a hotel than a hostel on the outside.
 It was very clean, and we only paid about €25 for the night.
 Plus breakfast was included!
 Can you get better than that?
 Yes, you can!
-We paid to have a 6 bed dorm, and there were 4 of us.
-I emailed the hostel asking if we could be placed in the same room, and to our surprise they upgraded us to a 4 bed room so we could have our privacy.
+We paid to be placed in a 6-bed dorm, and there were 4 of us.
+I emailed the hostel asking if we could be placed in the same room, and to our surprise they upgraded us to a 4-bed room so we could have our privacy.
 The staff were also extremely friendly.
 I highly recommend it!

 The hostel is right down the hill from the main road that takes you into the city center.
 It is a little bit of a hike to get back up, but not too bad.
 The views as you cross the bridge are also incredible.
 Unfortunately, there was a lot of construction going on… one entire bridge was covered in ugly steel and tarps.
 And there were cranes everywhere.
 But it was still unbelievably beautiful, even in the rain.